 Top Things That Tattoo Artists Love

 In recent years, it seems like more and more people have gotten tattooed.
-Everywhere you look, you see somebody with some ink, from family to friends to celebrities.
+Everywhere you look, you see somebody with some ink, from family and friends to celebrities.
 However, if you’re new to the tattooing world, getting inked can seem intimidating.
 After all, it stays on your body forever.

 If you’ve thought long and hard and decided to get a tattoo, you might wonder how you can prepare for your appointment.
-There are some issues that many tattoo artists face from their clients, and by knowing a few details beforehand, you can save them a lot of time and frustration.
+There are some issues that many tattoo artists face from their clients and by knowing a few details beforehand, you can save them a lot of time and frustration.

 Below are a few things that tattoo artists love to see from their clients, so keep these in mind when booking your future appointments.